What Happened Over the Last Few Years?

 We previously mentioned that motorcycles can be included in multiple vehicle crashes.
 The majority of those will involve automobiles or light trucks on shared roadways.
 One question that comes up is accountability for causing the crash.
 Is there a trend showing that motorcycles or automobiles are causing accidents more often than not?
 The FARS data for 2017 is inconclusive.
 You can determine the number of accidents involving multiple vehicles, if the automobile driver was listed as distracted by anything, or if the motorcyclist was distracted.
 The numbers don’t conclusively point at either, but the fact that multiple options for distractions are available in the statistics indicate it is a problem on shared roads.

 By sharing roadways between automobiles and motorcycles, one could ask if automobiles have the same fatality rate as motorcycles.
-The simple answer is no. Passenger vehicle occupants show a fatality rate of 23,708 for 2017 while the motorcycles fatalities added up to 5,172.
+The simple answer is no. Passenger vehicle occupants show a fatality rate of 23,708 for 2017 while motorcycle fatalities added up to 5,172.
 With approximately 8 million motorcycles registered and more than 254 million registered vehicles sharing the road , the motorcycles riders show a fatality rate of almost seven times more likely to be killed on the roads.
 That’s a staggering number of riders lost every year and a big risk to take when riding.

 Of those that lost their lives in 2017, 91% of them were males and those males were 99.5% likely to be the driver of the motorcycle.
-That remaining 9% of motorcyclists were females, and 60% of them were passengers.
+The remaining 9% of motorcyclists were females, and 60% of them were passengers.
 That means that just 5% of the fatalities were passengers, regardless if they were male or female.
 Could you think that motorcycling is mostly as driver activity with passengers less often joining in?
 Maybe, but it could also indicate that drivers ride differently when a passenger is aboard.
 It’s inconclusive without further study, but passengers shouldn’t be worried that they are taking more risk than the driver.

 With all those numbers listed, that is a lot of data to take in.
 You could make a case that if you’re in a certain age group, a certain gender, or ride in certain areas, that you may open yourself up to more risk as a motorcyclist.
 Safety gear (remember ATGATT), safety in situations, and safety in your decisions.
 If that is first and foremost your concern while riding, you’ll put thousands of miles on your motorcycle every year with minimal risk.
 Be safe out there!